Paraphrasing vs Coreferring: Two Sides of the Same Coin: Background and Motivation

+\paragraph{Predicate Paraphrases.} In contrast to sentential paraphrases, it is also beneficial to identify differing textual \emph{templates} of the same meaning.
+In this paper we focus on binary predicate paraphrases such as (``[a$_0$] quit from [a$_1$]'', ``[a$_0$] resign from [a$_1$]'').

+Earlier approaches for acquiring predicate paraphrases considered a pair of predicate templates as paraphrases if the distributions of their argument instantiations were similar.
+For instance, in ``[a$_0$] quit from [a$_1$]'', [a$_0$] would typically be instantiated by people names while [a$_1$] by employer organizations or job titles.
+A paraphrastic template like ``[a$_0$] resign from [a$_1$]'' is hence expected to have similar argument distributions, and can thus be detected by a distributional similarity approach \cite{Lin2001DIRTD,szpektor2004scaling,berant2012global}.
+Yet, as mentioned earlier, predicates with similar argument distributions are not necessarily paraphrastic, which introduces a substantial level of noise when acquiring paraphrase pairs using this approach.

+In this paper, we follow the potentially more reliable paraphrase acquisition approach, which tries to heuristically identify concrete co-referring predicate mentions.
+Identifying such mention pairs, detected as actually being used to refer to the same event, can provide a strong signal for identifying these predicates as paraphrastic (vs. the quite noisy corpus-level signal of distributional similarity).
+In particular, we utilize the Chirps paraphrase acquisition method and resource, which follows this approach as described next in some detail.

+\paragraph{Chirps: a Coreference-Driven Paraphrase Resource.} Chirps \cite{shwartz-etal-2017-acquiring} is a resource of predicate paraphrases extracted heuristically from Twitter.
 Chirps aims to recognize coreferring events by relying on the redundancy of news headlines posted on Twitter on the same day.
-It extracts binary predicate-argument tuples from each tweet and aligns pairs of predicates whose arguments match (\emph{supporting pairs}, e.g. [Chuck Berry]$_0$ died at [90]$_1$, [Chuck Berry]$_0$ lived until [90]$_1$).
-The predicate paraphrases, i.e. pairs of predicate templates (e.g. [a$_0$] died at [a$_1$], [a$_0$] lived until [a$_1$]) are then aggregated and ranked with a (unsupervised) heuristic scoring function,
+It extracts binary predicate-argument tuples from each tweet and aligns pairs of predicate mentions whose arguments match, by some lexical matching criteria.
+The matched pairs of arguments are termed \emph{supporting pairs}, e.g. (\textit{Chuck Berry}, \textit{90}) for ``[Chuck Berry]$_0$ died at [90]$_1$" and ``[Chuck Berry]$_0$ lived until [90]$_1$".
+The predicate paraphrases, i.e. pairs of predicate templates (like ``[a$_0$] died at [a$_1$]" and ``[a$_0$] lived until [a$_1$]") are then aggregated and ranked with the following (unsupervised) heuristic scoring function:

-This score is proportional to the number of supporting pairs in which the two templates were paired ($n$), as well as the number of days in which such pairings were found ($d$). $N$ is the number of days the resource is collected.
+This score is proportional to the number of supporting pair instances in which the two templates were paired ($n$), as well as the number of different days in which such pairings were found ($d$), where $N$ is the number of days the resource is collected.
 The Chirps resource provides the scored predicate paraphrases as well as the supporting pairs for each paraphrase.